Icelandic passport: Occupation passports

+Post-1950

+Some further iterations of Icelandic passports continued after WWII.
+Icelandic identity cards began to be issued in 1965.
 A new design was put into circulation in May 1987.
 It featured a dark blue (near-black) cover, laser-printed pages, and a laminated information page.

-The first machine-readable Icelandic passports were introduced on 1 June 1999, having a blue cover, a machine-readable strip and improved security features.
-A hard-plastic page with a biometric chip was added in May 2006, and the validity was temporarily shortened from ten years to five.
-In June 2013, the chip was relocated to the back cover and the validity restored to ten years.
+The first machine-readable Icelandic passports were introduced on 1 June 1999, including a new cover design, lighter blue colour, laminated biodata page and improved security features.
+In 2004, 81% of Icelandic citizens had a passport.

+The first biometric passports were introduced in May 2006, with a middle hard-plastic page and the validity was temporarily shortened from ten years to five.
+In June 2013, the chip was relocated to the back cover and the validity was restored to ten years.

-A new Icelandic passport design was introduced on 1 February 2019, featuring a slightly enlarged Icelandic coat of arms and sans-serif wording on the front cover.
+A new Icelandic passport design was introduced on 1 February 2019, featuring a slightly enlarged Icelandic coat of arms and sans-serif wording on the front cover, as well as a thinner top-laminate on the biodata page.
+They are manufactured by the Polish Security Printing Works (Polska Wytwórnia Papierów Wartościowych) in Poland.

 Physical Appearance

 Icelandic passports are blue, with the Icelandic coat of arms emblazoned in the centre of the front cover.
 The words "ÍSLAND" (Icelandic), "ICELAND" (English) and "ISLANDE" (French) are inscribed above the coat of arms and the words "VEGABRÉF" (Icelandic), "PASSPORT" (English) and "PASSEPORT" (French) are inscribed below the coat of arms.
 Icelandic passports have the standard biometric symbol at the bottom.

 Vegabréf, the Icelandic word for passport, literally means "road letter", which was the Scandinavian word for internal passports when such existed in Scandinavia.